dawsonmv/Stage3DtoPNG/README.md

 !!!CAUTION!!!
 *** if you do not change the folder name or filename your files will be over written ***

- a. by default the files will be saved in "/Documents/Stage3D_ouput", file name "RenderedFrame_x.png”, no compression:
+By default the files will be saved in "/Documents/Stage3D_ouput", file name "RenderedFrame_x.png”, no compression:

 - pngRender.initRenderToFile();

- b. here the files are saved to "/Documents/MyRenders" with the name "output_frame_x.png”:
+Here the files are saved to "/Documents/MyRenders" with the name "output_frame_x.png”:

 - pngRender.initRendertoFile("MyRenders","output_frame");

- c. here the files are saved to "/Documents/small_renders" , as "frame_x.png” , and compression on:
+Here the files are saved to "/Documents/small_renders" , as "frame_x.png” , and compression on:

 - pngRender.initRenderToFiles("small_renders","frame",true);